|Language and Linguistic Science|

 Add this profile to your favourites so you can return to it later from your account.

-A day in the life of a Communications Officer in Belgium
+A day in the life of a Communications consultant in Belgium

 I work in the media team for all things media and communications: press releases, social media, blogs, reports, etc.